johankraft/zephyr-tracing-doc/index.rst

 * ...
 TraceRecorder -> Stream Port: Ring Buffer
 * ...
 TraceRecorder -> Ring Buffer Config -> Buffer Size: <size in bytes>

-The default buffer size is 10240 bytes.
+The default buffer size is 10240 bytes (10 KB).
 This can be reduced if you are tight on RAM, or increased if you have RAM to spare and want longer traces.
 You may also optimize the Tracing Configuration settings to get longer traces by filtering out less important events.
 In menuconfig, see Subsystems and OS Services -> Tracing Support -> Tracing Configuration.

 To view the trace data, the easiest way is to start your debugger (west debug) and run the following GDB command::